clydewatts1/td_go_mcp/VSCODE_MCP_SETUP.md

   - Review the Output panel for any path or permission errors launching `mcp.exe`.

 Notes:
-- For non-preview SQL execution, configure an ODBC DSN named `teradw` or adjust `DB_DSN`.
+- For non-preview SQL execution, configure an ODBC DSN named `CLEARSCAPE` or adjust `DB_DSN`.
 - Preview mode is available by adding `"__preview": true` to tool call arguments.